Registered Dietitians in Oncology Nutrition

 Angela Stephens, RD, CSO, LD

 Angela has worked in the field of nutrition since 2005 and became a registered dietitian in 2008.
-Her goal is to promote positive clinical outcomes by developing nutrition regimens that prevent and lessen the short- and long-term side effects of therapy.
+Her goal is to promote positive clinical outcomes by providing recommendations that prevent and lessen the short- and long-term side effects of therapy.
+Angela enjoys providing support to patients and caregivers by providing ideas on ways to modify foods to improve taste, texture, or appeal.
+She also is very comfortable with supporting tube feeding patients.

 Tracie Swearingen, RD, CSO, LD

-Tracie serves patients primarily in the Coon Rapids and Fridley clinics.
+Tracie serves patients primarily in Coon Rapids and Fridley clinics.